-- The cardiac catheterization room is cold and dimly lit.
+- The cardiac catheterization room is cool and dimly lit.
 The air must be kept cool to prevent damage to the X-ray machine used during the procedure.
-You will be offered warm blankets to make you more comfortable.

-- The nurse will clean your skin where the catheter is to be inserted (the arm or groin).
-The cardiac catheter insertion site may be shaved.
+- The nurse will clean your skin where the catheter will be inserted (arm or groin).
+The insertion site for the heart catheter may be shaved.

-- Electrodes, which are small, flat pads, will be placed on your chest.
-The electrodes are connected to an electrocardiogram (ECG), which monitors your heart rate and rhythm.
+- The electrodes, which are small, flat patches, will be placed on your chest.
+The electrodes will then be connected to an electrocardiogram (ECG), which monitors your heart rate and rhythm.

-- You'll be given a mild sedative to calm you down, but you'll be awake and aware while the catheter is removed.
+- You will be given a mild sedative to calm you down, but you will be awake and aware during the cardiac catheterization procedure.

 - In some cases, a urinary catheter may be needed during the procedure.

-- When the contrast material is injected into the heart, you may feel hot or red for several seconds.
-This is normal and will disappear in a few seconds.
+When the doctor injects the contrast material into the heart, you may feel a feeling of warmth or redness for a few seconds.
+This is normal and will go away after a short time.

-You must have someone drive you home.
+Someone must drive you home.
 You will not be discharged from the hospital unless someone is available to drive you home.

 While driving home, stop every hour and walk for 5 to 10 minutes.
 If you're flying home, stand up to extend your legs and walk down the aisle at least every hour.